-Dear Members of the Search Committee,
+Dear Search Committee,

-I am writing in application to the Assistant Professor position of Science Fiction Studies.
-My Ph.D. is in Communication and Culture and I am a scholar of comic studies, critical race studies, postcolonial feminist studies, and critical Muslim studies.
-As a scholar who researches marginalized representation in comics with a focus on Muslim representation, I am an ideal candidate for this position because of both my research and non-academic experience in technology which makes me suitable to the Centre for the Future Mind and the I-SENSE lab.
+I am writing to express my interest in the Assistant Professor of Science Fiction Studies position.
+I have a PhD in Communication and Culture, and I am a scholar of comic studies, critical race studies, postcolonial feminist studies, and critical Muslim studies.
+My research focuses on the representation of marginalized groups in comics with particular interest in Muslim representation.
+I believe both my research and non-academic experience in technology make me suitable candidate for the Center for the Future Mind and the I-SENSE lab.

 Background

-My Ph.D. dissertation, The Iconic Muslim Superhero: Muslim Female Audience Perspectives of Marvel’s Muslim Superheroines, is an interdisciplinary feminist study that theorizes the Muslim superhero while analyzing an audience study I conducted on young adult Muslim perspectives of the Muslim superhero.
-My research revealed that while the Muslim superhero has at times challenged Islamophobia, it has sometimes consolidated Orientalist depictions of Muslim men and contributed to the erasure of “Other” Muslims from the superhero legion.
-Some of the critical debates I intervene in in my dissertation are emerging scholarship on cultural racism, Black Muslim representation, South Asian Muslim representation, LGBTQ Muslim representation, Islamophobia, white saviourism, and Islamic fashion.
-I am currently in discussion with the University Press of Mississippi to produce a scholarly monograph based on my dissertation.
+My Ph.D. dissertation, The Iconic Muslim Superhero: Muslim Female Audience Perspectives of Marvel’s Muslim Superheroines, is an interdisciplinary feminist study that theorizes the Muslim superhero, while also analyzing an earlier study I conducted on young adult Muslim perspectives of the Muslim superhero.
+The findings revealed that while the Muslim superhero has at times challenged Islamophobia, at other times, it has consolidated Orientalist depictions of Muslim men and contributed to the erasure of “Other” Muslims from the superhero legion.
+Some of the critical debates I explore in my dissertation are emerging scholarship on cultural racism, the representation of Black, South Asian, and LGBTQ Muslims, Islamophobia, white saviorism, and Islamic fashion.
+I am currently in talks with the University Press of Mississippi about producing a monograph based on my dissertation.

 Research

-My research on marginalized representation is suited to Florida Atlantic University’s Department of English because of its focus on textual analysis and critical thinking which can be seen through my publications on Arab and South Asian Muslim female representation.
-My article, “The ‘Worlding of the Muslim Superheroine: An Analysis of Ms. Marvel’s Kamala Khan” (2019) in the Popular Culture Studies Journal discusses the inter-connecting ways in which race and gender representation can contribute to media discourses on Muslim women.
-Another article, “Veiling the Superhero: A Comparative Analysis of Dust and Qahera” (2020) in Feminist Encounters: A Journal of Critical Studies in Culture and Politics analyzed an Afghan Muslim superheroine and an Egyptian Muslim one by focusing on the comic medium’s ability to communicate both dominant and resistant narratives about Muslim women.
-Examples such as these make me suitable to training students on communication and analytical thinking.
-I received several competitive research grants during my Ph.D. to support my dissertation’s focus on first and second-generation immigrant perspectives on Muslim superheroes; these include the RBC Immigrant, Diversity, and Inclusion Project Award at Ryerson University, the Edward S. Rogers Fellowship, and the Ontario Graduate Scholarship.
+My research on marginalized representation is suited to Florida Atlantic University’s English Department because of its focus on textual analysis and critical thinking, as evidenced by my publications on Arab and South Asian Muslim female representation.
+My article, “The ‘Worlding’ of the Muslim Superheroine: An Analysis of Ms. Marvel’s Kamala Khan” (2019) in the Popular Culture Studies Journal discusses the inter-connecting ways in which race and gender representation can contribute to media discourses on Muslim women.
+Another article, “Veiling the Superhero: A Comparative Analysis of Dust and Qahera” (2020) in Feminist Encounters: A Journal of Critical Studies in Culture and Politics analyzes two Muslim superheroines (one Afghan, the other Egyptian) by focusing on the comic medium’s ability to convey both dominant and resistant narratives about Muslim women.
+Thus, I am confident in my ability to teach students communication and analytical thinking.
+Furthermore, I received several competitive research grants during my PhD to support my dissertation’s focus on first and second-generation immigrant perspectives on Muslim superheroes from the RBC Immigrant, Diversity, and Inclusion Project Award at Ryerson University, the Edward S. Rogers Fellowship, and the Ontario Graduate Scholarship.

-My next three-year project will see me expand my research on Muslim superheroes into the Muslim speculative fiction genre which will include analyses of both prose and graphic fiction such as Alif the Unseen, Mirage, and City of Brass.
-This project will explore the rise in this genre in our post-9/11 era as a counter-narrative to earlier Orientalist works, thus focusing on cultural racism and Islamophobia.
-I will also examine trans-medial adaptations of these works such as Dune and the Ms. Marvel series.
-To support this research, I will seek external grant support so that I can hire research assistants and collaborate with existing faculty in the university on topics relating to marginalized representation in popular culture.
-I hope to publish an academic monograph on this project.
+For my next three-year project, I seek to expand my research on Muslim superheroes into the Muslim speculative fiction genre by analyzing both prose and graphic fiction, such as Alif the Unseen, Mirage, and City of Brass.
+This project will explore the rise in this genre in the post-9/11 era as a counter-narrative to earlier Orientalist works, thus focusing on cultural racism and Islamophobia.
+I will also examine transmedial adaptations of these works such as Dune and the Ms. Marvel series.
+To support this research, I will seek external grants so that I can hire research assistants and collaborate with existing faculty in the university on topics relating to marginalized representation in popular culture.
+I plan to publish an academic monograph on this project’s findings.